Fujiwo/Shos.LifeGame/README.md

 - Life 1.05 (.LIF/.LIFE)
 - RLE (*.RLE)

 By default, the CellData folder contains 46 pattern files.
-To call each pattern, input Åe0Åf to Åe9Åf, ÅeaÅf to ÅezÅf, ÅeAÅf to ÅeJÅf.
+To call each pattern, input '0' to '9', 'a' to 'z', 'A' to 'J'.
 If you press a key that is not assigned a pattern, a random pattern will be generated.